 Dr. Carolina McBride is the founder and Director of the Cognitive and Interpersonal Therapy Centre, which has been in operation since 2003.
 She completed her PhD in 1999 from the University of Ottawa, and received most of her clinical training at the Toronto General Hospital and the Centre for Addiction and Mental Health (CAMH).
 She worked at CAMH from 2000 until 2014 in the Interpersonal Therapy Clinic and was the Director of the Internship Program in Clinical Psychology from 2006 to 2009.
 Dr. McBride is active in teaching and has been an assistant professor at the University of Toronto, as well as an adjunct professor at Ryerson University, the University of Waterloo, and Wilfrid Laurier University.
 She is currently an adjunct professor at the University of Toronto.
 Dr. McBride has several peer-reviewed papers in academic journals, and during her time at CAMH was involved in various government funded research grants examining personality, attachment and depression.
 Dr. McBride is a certified clinician in Cognitive Behaviour Therapy and Interpersonal Therapy.
 She is also certified as a Heart-Math practitioner, a biofeedback approach to help improve wellbeing and increase resilience to stress.
 Dr. McBride is a licensed member of the College of Psychologists of Ontario (CPO), and a member of the Ontario Psychological Association (OPA) and Association for Behavioural and Cognitive Therapies (ABCT).
 She is a certified diplomate of the Academy of Cognitive Therapists as well as a member of the International Society of Interpersonal Psychotherapists.

 Dr. Lorena Hsu completed her Ph.D. in Clinical Psychology at the University of British Columbia.
 She has received clinical training at the University of British Columbia Hospital and St. Paul’s Hospital in Vancouver, as well as the Centre for Addiction and Mental Health in Toronto in the Anxiety Disorders Clinic and the Psychological Trauma Program.
 Dr. Hsu’s primary theoretical orientation is cognitive behavioural therapy, although she often draws from various other therapy modalities, including mindfulness, acceptance and commitment therapy, schema therapy, and interpersonal psychotherapy, in order to suit individual client needs.
 Dr. Hsu has provided therapy to adults in both individual and group settings.
-Her primary areas of treatment include anxiety disorders and related issues, depression, trauma, stress management and adjustment issues, life transitions, interpersonal and relationship difficulties, sleep issues, and chronic pain.
+Her primary areas of treatment include anxiety disorders and related issues, depression, obsessive-compulsive disorder, stress management and adjustment issues, life transitions, interpersonal and relationship difficulties, sleep issues, grief/loss, and chronic pain.
 She has taught CBT workshops to allied health professionals and internationally trained therapists.
 Dr. Hsu is a registered psychologist with the College of Psychologists of Ontario (CPO) and a member of the Ontario Psychological Association (OPA).
 Dr. Hsu provides Psychological services to CITC clients as an independent contractor to CITC.

 Dr. Jamal Lake completed his Psy.D.
 (Doctorate of Psychology) in Clinical Psychology from the University of Queensland (Brisbane, Australia) in 2011 following an undergraduate degree (Honours Bachelor of Arts in Psychology) from the University of Guelph.
 His clinical training was across a variety of settings in Brisbane including the Princess Alexandra Hospital, Queensland District School Board, and psychology clinics within the University of Queensland.
 Since completing his training, Dr. Lake has been working with children, adolescents, and adults across private practice and hospital settings.
 He primarily uses a Cognitive Behavioural Therapy (CBT) approach but integrates other evidence-based techniques into his treatment.
 Dr. Lake currently assesses and treats adolescents and adults who present with depression and anxiety issues, workplace or school stress, sleep issues, ADHD, chronic pain, PTSD, relationship/family difficulties, substance abuse and learning disabilities.
 He uses a holistic, collaborative approach tailored to each client to help them effectively cope with their struggles, achieve their treatment goals, and improve their overall quality of life.
 Dr. Lake is a registered Clinical Psychologist with the College of Psychologists of Ontario (CPO) and a member of the Ontario Psychological Association.
 Dr. Lake provides Psychological services to CITC clients as an independent contractor to CITC.